mui/material-ui/pages/api/table-sort-label.md

 # TableSortLabel

-<p class="description">The API documentation of the TableSortLabel React component.</p>
+<p class="description">The API documentation of the TableSortLabel React component.
+Learn more about the properties and the CSS customization points.</p>

 ```js
 import TableSortLabel from '@material-ui/core/TableSortLabel';